centarro/commerce-docs/docs/v1/user-guide/checkout-process.md

 ## Checkout: Anonymous vs. Authenticated

 <p>Customers to your store are not required to be logged in (authenticated) or anonymous.
-To setup your site to always be anonymous, you would only have to delete the two rules mentioned here:</p>
+To set up your site to always be anonymous, you would only have to delete the two rules mentioned here:</p>

 ![Anonymous Rules](../images/Checkout-Anon-Auth-1.png)

 **Account Creation Rules**

-<p>Disabling these rules would mean the users can't login to see their Orders, but would have absolutely no side affect to being able to purchase items, etc.</p>
+<p>Disabling these rules would mean the users can't log in to see their Orders, but would have absolutely no side effect to being able to purchase items, etc.</p>

 <p>What is the difference between an authenticated and anonymous checkout?</p>
 <p>There is not much.
 Both authenticated and anonymous users will still have to fill out any information required by customer profiles.
 Customer profiles are not user profiles (multiple data fields per user), they are uniquely assigned to each order (multiple data fields per order).
 This allows the same customer to have multiple addresses for each order and other types of situations.
 But this does cause a bit of confusion as the user expects their address to appear if they are logged in.</p>
-<p>If you are curious as to what happens with anonymous users, you can checkout the following screens and read through each rule.</p>
+<p>If you are curious as to what happens with anonymous users, you can check out the following screens and read through each rule.</p>

 ![Anonymous Rules](../images/Checkout-Anon-Auth-1.png)